 2. Select a File Type.

-For more information on current Kinduct API's go to Integration / API List
+For more information on current Kinduct API's go to API Integrations

 A Custom import can be selected, this is outlined in the example below as Strength Test custom import.